Center for Undergraduate Research in Viterbi Engineering (CURVE) Fellowship

 - Projects

 - Project Description: Research activities in our lab focus on enabling safe water reuse by minimizing the presence of harmful contaminants in recycled wastewater.
 Our major research efforts include developing new chemical technologies for oxidation of trace organic contaminants, identifying the precursors and transformation pathways of disinfection byproducts formed during water treatment and wastewater reuse, and developing new analytical techniques for identification and quantification of chemical pollutants using mass spectrometry.
-Our research primarily takes place in the BHE Water Lab, and relies heavily on chemical analytical instrumentation, including an ion mobility QTOF mass spectrometer, a gas chromatograph/triple quadrupole mass spectrometer, and an inductively-coupled plasma mass spectrometer.
+Our research primarily takes place in the BHE Water Lab, and relies heavily chemical analytical instrumentation, including an ion mobility QTOF mass spectrometer, a gas chromatograph/triple quadrupole mass spectrometer, and an inductively-coupled plasma mass spectrometer.
 These tools allow us to quantify chemicals at extremely low concentrations (e.g., parts per trillion) and to identify previously unknown compounds in water samples.

 - Student Responsibilities: Assisting graduate students with experiments on water treatment, water reuse, and quantification of trace contaminants in water.
 Specific responsibilities will include preparing for and setting up batch water treatment experiments, sample preparation for mass spectrometry-based identification and quantification of pollutants, and analyzing data produced by analytical instruments.
 Especially dedicated students may eventually have the opportunity to advance to a fully-independent project advised directly by the PI.